wazuh/wazuh-documentation/source/getting-started/components/wazuh-agent.rst

 - **Log collector:** This agent component can read flat log files and Windows events, collecting operating system and application log messages.
 It does support XPath filters for Windows events and recognizes multi-line formats (e.g. Linux Audit logs).
 It can also enrich JSON events with additional metadata.

 - **Command execution:** Agents can run authorized commands periodically, collecting their output and reporting it back to the Wazuh server for further analysis.
-This module can be used to meet different purposes (e.g. monitoring hard disk space left, getting a list of last logged in users, etc.).
+This module can be used to meet different purposes (e.g. monitoring hard disk space left, getting a list of last logged-in users, etc.).

 - **File integrity monitoring (FIM):** This module monitors the file system, reporting when files are created, deleted, or modified.
 It keeps track of file attributes, permissions, ownership, and content.
 When an event occurs, it captures *who*, *what*, and *when* details in real time.
 Additionally, this module builds and maintains a database with the state of the monitored files, allowing queries to be run remotely.